Please read these important details:

 The Myakka River flows through 57 square miles of wetlands, prairies and woodlands at the Myakka River State Park.
 With enough notice, park staff can assist with water quality testing but the teacher must provide all educational instruction.
 It is the teacher’s responsibility to confirm the field trip is focused on freshwater.

-Nature’s Academy (Hillsborough, Manatee, Pinellas and Sarasota) (Grades K–12)
+Nature’s Academy (Charlotte, Hillsborough, Manatee, Pinellas and Sarasota) (Grades K–12)

 At the Myakka River State Park, students will explore the Myakka River and the surrounding wetlands, prairies, hammocks and marsh communities.
-Participants investigate the forest canopy on a nature hike, discuss impacts of invasive species and collect citizen science data on water quality and bird diversity.
-The collected data is uploaded to an online database and smartphone application to engage students in STEM learning.
+Participants investigate the forest canopy on a nature hike, discuss impacts of invasive species and identify human impacts on Florida’s freshwater wetlands.

 Rainbow Springs State Park (Citrus, Marion and Sumter)